Editor's note: We are aiming this tutorial at the non-technical person. Please share with anyone in your life who could benefit from this. -bg

 There are cautions to consider when selecting a DNS provider.
 Some DNS providers collect information from you in ways that may creep you out.
 For example, if you select the free DNS service from Google, although there are privacy protections, they will be aggregating even more data on you and your browsing habits.
 It is free and offers protection and is backed by a company with incredible engineers, but you will give up some info you might want kept private.

-- Global Cyber Alliance: The Global Cyber Alliance (GCA), in partnership with Packet Clearing House (PCH) and a consortium of industry and non-profit contributors, is building a global anycast open recursive privacy-enabled DNS infrastructure.
+- Quad9: In association with the Global Cyber Alliance and Packet Clearing House and a consortium of industry and non-profit contributors, Quad9 provides a DNS service designed with privacy and security in mind.
 This reduces risk, speeds browsing, and since it is being fielded by a non-profit there is no collection of personally identifiable information like some other providers.
-It is in a pilot status.
-Contact GCA for more info.
+DNS address is 18.104.22.168.

 Now how might you implement DNS at home?
 Each of those services is going to give you very easy to follow tips for using them, and the methods are really the same for any DNS provider you use.
 You will change the DNS entries on your home router, and you will also change the DNS settings on your mobile devices and computers.
 It is all quite easy.